Luc-Bertin/PythonBlog/_posts/2020-08-03-introduction-to-functional-programming.md

  -->
 ##### 1st step: the iterators

-Again based on the official python documentation: an Iterator is an object representing a sequence of data.
-The object returns data one item at a time, much like a bookmark in a book announces the page of that book.
+Again, based on the official python documentation: **an Iterator is an object representing a sequence of data**.
+The object returns data one item at a time, much **like a bookmark in a book announces the page of that book.**

 To know if we are dealing with an iterator we must look in the magic methods associated with this object: if the object contains the ```__next__()``` method then it is an iterator.
 This method can also be called by the function: ```next(iterator)``` and simply allows you to return the next element of the sequence, as by moving the bookmark of the book.